Chalarangelo/30-seconds-of-code/snippets/inRange.md

 ### inRange

-Checks if the given number falls in the given range.
+Checks if the given number falls within the given range.

 Use arithmetic comparison to check if the given number is in the specified range.
 If the second parameter, `end`, is not specified, the reange is considered to be from `0` to `start`.